Helen van Berkel checks into the Volcano House, Hawaii.

 Price: About $455 a night.
 And worth it when it reopens.
 Volcano House sits in the Hawaii Volcanoes National Park, where Kilauea has been erupting since May, closing the park and the house.
 The website says bookings are being taken but it will not reopen until September 15 at the earliest.

-The accommodation: It's an old-style lodge, complete with occasionally creaky floors and stairs, sash windows and an open fire in the cosy lobby.
+It's an old-style lodge, complete with occasionally creaky floors and stairs, sash windows and an open fire in the cosy lobby.
 Its old-fashioned decor adds to the elegance The facilities: It's old-school the whole way here: tiled showers and a sliding door to the walk-in wardrobe area.

 Food and drink: The in-house restaurant offers a good variety of food and cocktails at reasonable prices.
 We dined on fish and chips ($21) and Thai chicken wings ($17.50).
 I also tried the movie favourite "root beer" — but wish I hadn't.
 It tastes like Deep Heat.
 There's also a coffee maker in your room, producing the type of coffee-pot coffee much loved in movie diners.